-32. Application of moneys received by the Authority

-The Authority shall apply for the objects of the Authority all fees and other moneys received by it under this Act or otherwise.

-[33.
-Deleted by No. 98 of 1985 s.
-3.]

-Part V — Miscellaneous provisions
+Part 5 — Miscellaneous provisions

+[Heading amended by No. 3 of 2015 s.
+9.]

 34. Recovery of fees

-In any court of competent jurisdiction an officer of the Authority, who is authorised in writing by the Authority in that behalf, may recover for the Authority any fees that are payable to the Authority and have not been paid.

-35. Protection of members

-(1) Any person who is, or has at any time been, a member or an acting member of the Authority is not personally liable for any act done, or omitted to be done, in good faith by the Authority or by him as a member or an acting member.

-(2) Acceptance of or being in the office of member or acting member of the Authority by any person does not of itself render the provisions of Part 3 of the Public Sector Management Act 1994, or any other Act applying to persons as officers of the Public Service of the State, applicable to that member or acting member, or affect or prejudice the application to him of those provisions if they applied to him at the time of the acceptance of or being in that office.
+A fee payable under this Act is recoverable, by a staff member authorised by the CEO, in a court of competent jurisdiction as a debt due to the State.

-[Section 35 amended by No. 32 of 1994 s.
-19.]
+[Section 34 inserted by No. 3 of 2015 s.
+10.]

+[35.
+Deleted by No. 3 of 2015 s.
+10.]

 36. Regulations

-(1) The Governor may make such regulations, not inconsistent with this Act, as he considers necessary or desirable for the proper administration of this Act or for achieving the purposes of this Act.
+(1) The Governor may make such regulations, not inconsistent with this Act, as are necessary or desirable for the proper administration of this Act or for achieving the purposes of this Act.

 (2) Without limiting the generality of subsection (1) the Governor may make regulations —

-(a) for maintaining order and discipline and regulating the general conduct of inmates of and visitors to a centre or any other place at which accommodation is provided by the Authority under this Act;
+(a) regulating the general conduct of persons while in a facility for assessment, treatment, management, care or rehabilitation and of visitors to a facility;

-(b) for prohibiting and preventing trespass on the centres.
+(b) for prohibiting and preventing trespass on a facility.

-(3) The regulations may prescribe penalties, not exceeding a fine of $40, in respect of a breach of any of the regulations.
+(3) The regulations may prescribe penalties, not exceeding a fine of $500, in respect of a breach of any of the regulations.

-(4) The regulations may require that any information, account, document, or form required to be given or furnished thereunder shall be verified by statutory declaration.
+(4) The regulations may require that any information, account, document, or form required to be given or furnished under the regulations must be verified by statutory declaration.

 (5) A regulation —